voxel51/fiftyone/docs/source/user_guide/annotation.rst

     However, you can pass `cleanup=True` to delete all information associated with the run from the backend after the annotations are downloaded.

+When annotating a single label field, the `destination_field` parameter can be used to designate the name of the field into which to load the annotations, if it differs from the label field defined when creating the annotation run.

 Some annotation backends like CVAT cannot explicitly prevent annotators from creating labels that don't obey the run's label schema.
 You can pass the optional `unexpected` parameter to